 Northshore Charter School, Inc. (the "School"), was created as a non-profit corporation under the laws of the State of Louisiana (the "State") on June 11, 2012.
 On July 1, 2013 the School was granted a five year charter by the Louisiana Board of Elementary and Secondary Education ("BESE") to operate a Type 2 charter school.
-The School serves eligible students in kindergarten through second grade and ninth grade with plans of adding additional grades as the need arises.
+The School serves eligible students in kindergarten through the twelfth grade.